 The Annual Tax Sale, which by law the Treasurer's Office also must conduct, is a yearly auction of the prior year's delinquent taxes – not the properties themselves.
 Investors bid on the right to pay the overdue taxes and win a lien on the property.

-The sale is scheduled to begin at 8 a.m. on February 14, 2022.
-Delinquent and forfeited taxes for Tax Years 2001 through 2018 will be eligible for auction at the Scavenger Sale.
+The sale was completed on March 2, 2022.
+Delinquent and forfeited taxes eligible for Tax Years 2001 through 2018 were offered for auction at the Scavenger Sale.

 For residential properties, the deadline is typically 2½ years after the sale.
 For commercial properties and vacant lots, the deadline is typically six months.
 Redemption bills provided by the Clerk's Office will note the date by which the sold taxes